trueheart78/trueheart78.com/games.md

    - Was hoping to like it more.
 1. Yoku's Island Express (Switch)
    - OMGosh :sparkling_heart:
+1. The Last of Us Remastered + DLC (PS4) [16.5hr est]
+   - Amazing game
+   - Right in the feels, oh so very often.
+   - Ellie :sparkling_heart:

 <!-- beaten:end -->
 <a name='jettisoned'></a>